fhdsl/NIH_Data_Sharing/docs/01-intro.md

 </div>

-The DMS Policy applies to all research that generates [scientific data](#scientific-data), including:
+The DMS Policy applies to all research that generates [scientific data](#scientific-data) (regardless of the funding level), including:

 - Research Projects
 - Some Career Development Awards (K)